-Kirsh's model of "changing the world instead of oneself" (Kirsh, 1996), postulates that such generation of structures involve task-external actions, and these structures work by deforming the state space, so that paths in a task environment are shortened.
+Kirsh's (1996) model of "changing the world instead of oneself", postulates that such generation of structures involve task-external actions, and these structures work by deforming the state space, so that paths in a task environment are shortened.
 Such structures also allow new paths to be formed in the task environment.
-Kirsh's model tackles only physical structures generated by organisms, like tools.
-He does not consider structures generated for cognitive congeniality.
+However, Kirsh only explicitly addresses the generation of tools, rather than the direct modification of the world to reduce cognitive load.